lopezdsr/sql-query/sqlref/timeseries_join.md

 {: #temporal_align}

 A temporal join produces a single array time series based on the observations of the two input time series.
 A temporal align produces two output time series with identical timeticks.
-In both cases, an interpolator is used to fill in missing values.
+In both cases, an interpolator is used to complete missing values.

 ## Temporal join
 {: #temporal_join}

 A *temporal join* is a [join operation](https://en.wikipedia.org/wiki/Join_(SQL) that operates on time series data.
-An interpolator is used to fill in missing values.
+An interpolator is used to complete missing values.

 For example, consider the following two input time series, which are stored in table column with the names table1.col7 and table2.col8: